Pitometsu/ppx_implicits/README.md

 ## Overloading is first class

 You can define a new overloaded value from one defined with `[@@typeclass]`.
-So far, manual wiring of dictionary dispatching is required either by explicit applications of dispatch `show ?_imp x` or by an explicit type annotation:
+So far, manual wiring of constraint labels is required, either by explicit applications of dispatch `show ?_imp x` or by an explicit type annotation: